 From the record, the Court of Appeal noted, it was made clear that the plaintiff continued to have significant connections to the subject premises and that he gave conflicting accounts of what his actual plans were for it.

-For example, plaintiff testified that the subject premises had been his parents’ residence, that he lived there with them when he purchased it around 2001, and that it has consistently been occupied by either him or members of his family.
+For example, the claimant testified that the premises in question had been his parents’ residence, that he lived there with them when he purchased it around 2001, and that it had been consistently occupied by either him or members of his family.
 Plaintiff testified that he performed all maintenance and repairs on the subject premises while his sister lived there, and that he continued to both store many personal effects and receive mail there at the time of the fire.
 The plaintiff also made it clear that he was on the subject premises every day for both maintenance and recreational purposes and that he could and did sleep there on occasion.

 Although plaintiff testified that he intended to transfer ownership of the subject premises to his sister when she paid off the mortgage, he also gave conflicting testimony stating that he wanted to move back there after he “g[o]t [his] sister set,” and he explained in an affidavit that his plan was to do so after rehabilitating the home on the Bishop Road parcel for his sister.

 The district court determined plaintiff’s familial connection to the subject premises, his continued use of and presence on the subject premises, and his conflicting statements about his future plans regarding the subject premises reveal issues of fact as to whether he met the residency requirement on the subject premises. insurance that would bar summary judgment on that count.
 Evidence at trial may result in a completely different outcome.

 The order was confirmed.